 In addition to his practice, Mr. Freed is the founder and director of the Central Reform Congregation choir, as well as a former board member.
+He is the president of the board of the Ambassadors of Harmony Foundation, a non-profit promoting vocal music education.
 He is a member and former assistant director of the St. Louis Symphony Chorus.
 He has also served as a board member and president of Kids In the Middle, an organization providing counseling and other assistance for children whose parents are going through separation and divorce.
 In addition, he served as a board member and vice-president of the Scholarship Foundation of St. Louis.

 - Missouri, 1983